peterkuma/clouds-ross-sea-2018/README.md

 at [ftp://ftp.cloudsat.cira.colostate.edu](ftp://ftp.cloudsat.cira.colostate.edu)
 after creating an account on [CloudSat DPC](http://www.cloudsat.cira.colostate.edu/).

+The product files do not need to be unpacked, the code expects the directory structure "as is".

 ## Figures and Tables

 The following sections list scripts names used to produce figures and tables in the paper.
-Please see the reference section below for a full description of the scripts.
+Please see the reference section below for a full description of the scripts. **Scripts** is a list of scripts which need to be run in order to produce the figure or table.

-**Note:** This repository also contains scripts which may be useful for additional analysis, but were not used directly to produce results presented in the paper.
+This repository also contains scripts which may be useful for additional analysis, but were not used directly to produce results presented in the paper.